ktonini/reviewGrid/README.md

 ## Features

-- Minimal setup: Just place the PHP file in any directory with images
+- **Minimal setup**: Just place the PHP file in any directory with images
-- Self-contained: All generated data is stored within a `_data` folder for easy management
+- **Self-contained**: All generated data is stored within a `_data` folder for easy management
-- Instant gallery creation: Automatically generates a gallery from images in the directory
+- **Instant gallery creation**: Automatically generates a gallery from images in the directory
+- **Multiple image format support**: Handles jpg, jpeg, png, gif, and webp formats
-- JSON-based data storage: Uses a simple JSON file as a lightweight database
+- **JSON-based data storage**: Uses a simple JSON file as a lightweight database
-- User identification by IP: Allows for persistent user actions without login
+- **User identification by IP**: Allows for persistent user actions without login (but naturally comes with obvious caveats)
   - Each unique IP address is treated as a separate user
-    - This allows for persistent actions without requiring user accounts but naturally comes with obvious caveats.
-- Interactive features: Commenting and starring functionality
-- Responsive design: Adapts to various screen sizes for optimal viewing
-- Easy cleanup: Remove the PHP file and `_data` folder to revert to the original image directory
+  - Users can set and edit their display names
+  - User names are color-coded for easy identification
+- **Interactive features**:
+  - Commenting: Add, edit, and view comments on images
+  - Starring: Mark favorite images, which are highlighted in the gallery and displayed in a footer
   - Real-time updates: Changes made by any user are instantly reflected for all other users without page refresh
-  - Implemented using periodic AJAX requests to check for updates
-  - Client-side JavaScript updates the UI dynamically when changes are detected
+- **Modal view**: Full-size image viewing with navigation and comment display
+- **Responsive design**: Adapts to various screen sizes for optimal viewing
+- **Footer with starred images**: Quick access to favorited images for all users
+- **Download options**:
+  - Download individual images
+  - "Download All" button for starred images
+- **Copy functionality**: Copy image URLs and comments to clipboard
+- **Sorting and filtering**:
+  - Comments sorted by timestamp
+  - Invalid or non-existent images filtered out
+- **Performance optimizations**:
+  - WebP format used for thumbnails
+  - Lazy loading implemented for images
+- **Accessibility features**: Aria labels and titles for better screen reader support
+- **Basic security measures**: User input escaping implemented
+- **Custom styling**:
+  - Dark theme with customizable CSS variables
+- **Easy cleanup**: Remove the PHP file and `_data` folder to revert to the original image directory

 ReviewGrid is perfect for quickly sharing and reviewing sets of images, whether for personal use, client presentations, or collaborative projects.
 Its self-contained nature means you can easily move, copy, or delete the gallery without complex setup or teardown procedures.